Don Odegard

-Donald Boyd Odegard (born November 22, 1966) is a former American football cornerback in the National Football League.
+Donald Boyd Odegard (born November 22, 1966) is an American former professional football cornerback in the National Football League (NFL).

 Career

-Odegard played college football at Oregon State University and later at UNLV, and was selected in the 6th round (150th overall) by the Cincinnati Bengals in the 1990 NFL Draft.
+Odegard played college football at Oregon State University and later at UNLV, and was selected in the sixth round (150th overall) by the Cincinnati Bengals in the 1990 NFL draft.
 He was waived in preseason, and was picked up by the New York Jets.
 He played in 14 games for the Jets in the 1990 season, and another 16 for them in 1991.